kentskyo/spa-electron-bootstrap/README.md

 # spa-electron-bootstrap

-**Clone and run for a quick way model a SPA in Electon using template tags and bootstrap tabs.**
+**Clone and run for a quick way to experiment with SPA in Electron using Bootstrap Tabs**

-You can learn more about this approach in the post [Easy SPA with Electron](https://kentskyo.com).
+To read more about this setup [SPA with Electron and Bootstrap](https://kentskyo.com).

 ## To Use